 Applicants must:

-• be a Canadian citizen, Permanent Resident or Protected Person (visa students are not eligible),
+• be a Canadian citizen, Permanent Resident of Canada or Protected Person under Canada’s Immigration and Refugee Protection Act, (Visa students are not eligible).

 • be an Alberta resident and to be considered an Alberta resident one of the following conditions must apply:

-• have attended fall and winter terms in the previous academic year and be currently enrolled full-time in the second or subsequent year of undergraduate study in a designated post-secondary institution in Alberta,
+• have attended fall and winter terms in the previous academic year and be currently enrolled full-time in the second or subsequent year of undergraduate study at an Alberta publicly funded post-secondary institution.

-• be enrolled full-time in courses with an emphasis on crop production and/or crop processing technology, and
+• be enrolled full-time in courses with an emphasis on crop production and/or crop processing technology.

 • have not previously received this scholarship.